 Our diplomacy on these issues is advancing the goals of President Trump's national security strategy, which laid down guiding principles for American foreign policy in December.

-I'm going to have to take a break.
+I'm glad to take a break.

 We're not going to stop our coverage of this.